 - Do not use your SCOTT bike, if it fails at one of these points!
 A defective SCOTT bike can lead to serious accidents!
-If you are in doubt or if you have any questions, contact your SCOTT dealer. - Improperly closed fastenings, e.g. quick-releases, can cause parts of your SCOTT bike to come loose and result in serious accidents! - Be aware that the distance you need to stop your pedelec increases, when you are riding with your hands on bar ends or on multi-position handlebars.
+If you are in doubt or if you have any questions, contact your SCOTT dealer. - Improperly closed fastenings, e.g. quick-releases and thru axles, can cause parts of your SCOTT bike to come loose and result in serious accidents! - Be aware that the distance you need to stop your bike increases, when you are riding with your hands on handlebars with bar ends (e).
 The brake levers are not always within easy reach. - During use your SCOTT bike is undergoing stress resulting from the surface of the road and from the rider's action.
 Due to these dynamic loads, the different parts of your bike react with wear and fatigue.
-Check your SCOTT bike regularly, i.e. according to the SCOTT service and maintenance schedule, for wear marks, scratches, deformations, colour changes and any indication of cracking.
+Please check your SCOTT bike regularly, i.e. according to the SCOTT service and maintenance schedule, for wear marks, scratches, deformations, colour changes and any indication of cracking.
 Components which have reached the end of their service life may break without previous warning.
 Let your SCOTT dealer maintain and service your SCOTT bike regularly, i.e. according to the SCOTT service and maintenance schedule.
 In cases of doubt it is always best to replace components.

-ADDITIONAL INFORMATION "TESTS BEFORE EVERY RIDE" WITH YOUR SCOTT PEDELEC.
+ADDITIONAL INFORMATION "TESTS BEFORE EVERY RIDE" WITH YOUR SCOTT PEDELEC

-1. Are the connections of the rechargeable battery, the control unit or the command console and the drive (d) correctly plugged?
+1. Are the connections of the rechargeable battery, the control unit or the command console and the drive (f) correctly plugged?